Retiring at 64 With $2.9 Million Means One Roth Conversion Could Cost a Couple $14,000 in ACA Subsidy Clawback

 A 64-year-old married couple with $2.9 million in retirement assets has one awkward year to navigate before Medicare begins at 65.
 Their plan depends on qualifying for roughly $14,000 in ACA marketplace subsidies, which means keeping adjusted gross income capped at about $58,000 while covering most living expenses from a taxable brokerage account.

 That sounds manageable until the tax code starts behaving like a hallway full of tripwires.
 A large Roth conversion, unexpected capital gain, or extra income event can push them over the limit and wipe out much of the subsidy.
-In this case, retirement planning is less about net worth and more about protecting a single number.
+During this window, retirement planning is less about net worth and more about protecting a single number.

 How Much Capital Each Yield Tier Demands

-The equation is the same at three different yield levels.
-Income target divided by yield equals the principal required to generate it.
+The math is the same at three different yield levels: income target divided by yield equals the principal required to generate it.

 Moderate tier (5% to 7% yield).
 This range typically includes covered call ETFs, preferred shares, REITs, and high-dividend equity funds.
 At a 6% yield, generating $58,000 in annual income requires about $967,000 invested.
 The tradeoff is slower growth.
 Principal is generally more stable than in higher-yield strategies, but if distributions remain flat while inflation rises, purchasing power gradually weakens.
-With Core PCE inflation currently running at 0.7% month over month and ranking in the 90.9th percentile of the past year, that pressure becomes more noticeable over time.
+With Core PCE inflation running at 3.4% annually as of May 2026, the highest reading since late 2023, that pressure is not theoretical.

 Aggressive tier (8% to 14% yield).
-This category includes leveraged covered call funds, business development companies (BDCs), mortgage REITs, and high-yield bond funds.
+This category covers leveraged covered call funds, business development companies (BDCs), mortgage REITs, and high-yield bond funds.
 At a 10% yield, producing $58,000 annually requires only about $580,000 invested.
-The appeal is obvious: higher income from a smaller capital base.
+The appeal is clear: higher income from a smaller capital base.
 The downside is durability.
-These funds often experience distribution cuts, declining net asset values, and long-term erosion of principal, meaning the retiree may slowly consume the asset generating the income in the first place.
+These funds often experience distribution cuts, declining net asset values, and long-term erosion of principal, meaning the retiree may slowly consume the very asset generating the income.

 The Roth Conversion That Costs $14,000

-The enhanced ACA subsidies from the 2022 Inflation Reduction Act expired at the end of 2025.
-For 2026 coverage, the 400% federal poverty level cliff is back.
-A couple at $108,000 MAGI clears that cliff and loses subsidy eligibility entirely.
+The enhanced ACA subsidies created by the 2022 Inflation Reduction Act expired at the end of 2025.
+For 2026 coverage, the 400% federal poverty level cliff is firmly back.
+For a two-person household, that threshold sits at $84,600 in MAGI.
+A couple landing at $108,000 clears that cliff by more than $23,000 and loses subsidy eligibility entirely.
 The Premium Tax Credits they would have collected, roughly $14,000 in this scenario, vanish.
+KFF data shows this cliff has already driven marketplace enrollment down to an estimated 17.5 million in 2026 from 22.3 million in 2025, with the average deductible rising about $1,000 per person as enrollees scrambled to cheaper plans.

 The yield tier the couple chooses shapes how this trap behaves.
-A 10% high-yield portfolio throwing off $58,000 in ordinary income or non-qualified distributions already consumes the MAGI room, leaving no headroom to convert.
-A 3.5% dividend-growth portfolio funded primarily from taxable brokerage at the 0% LTCG rate preserves the most flexibility to convert later, after Medicare begins.
+A 10% high-yield portfolio already consuming the full MAGI room with ordinary income or non-qualified distributions leaves no headroom to convert at all.
+A 3.5% dividend-growth portfolio funded primarily from taxable brokerage at the 0% long-term capital gains rate preserves the most flexibility to convert later, after Medicare begins.

 Why the Lower Yield Often Wins

-A 3.5% yield growing 8% per year doubles the income stream in nine years.
-By age 73, that $58,000 base becomes roughly $116,000 of dividends without touching principal.
+A 3.5% yield growing 8% per year doubles the income stream in roughly nine years.
+By age 73, that $58,000 base becomes approximately $116,000 in dividends without touching principal.
 A 10% portfolio paying $58,000 today often pays $58,000 or less by 2035 on a smaller asset base.
-With the Fed funds rate at 3.75% and trending lower, locking in today’s highest stated yields offers less protection than dividend growers that adjust upward over time.
+The Federal Reserve held the funds rate steady at 3.50% to 3.75% at its June 2026 meeting and removed its previous easing bias, with the dot plot signaling a possible rate hike before year-end.
+That backdrop makes locking into today’s highest stated yields a risky bet, while dividend growers that ratchet income upward over time offer compounding that high-yield structures rarely match.

 Three Moves Before the Conversion